tunnll/tunnll.github.io/_includes/job-page-bottom.md

 ### Workplace requirements

+Remote and distributed teams enjoy great flexibility in terms of where from and when the team members do their work.
+You can even work with your laptop [from a beach in Thailand](http://www.webworktravel.com/become-digital-nomad/), but it is very important that the workplace conditions stay reliable and uninterrupted.
 All remote team members in Tunnll are required to organize their workplaces to meet the following requirements:

 - The workplace should be a single, ideally separated room with no interruptions by noises, other people, etc.
 - The workplace should be connected to a stable high-speed internet connection (at least 100 MB/s) ideally backed up with a secondary connection for redundancy.